FREEZX/nuke.js/README.md

 nuke.js is a full-stack web framework, optimized for high speed transfer with less overhead.

 ## Features
- - React optimized workflow
  - Mongoose models
  - Primus messaging to replace all traditional HTTP requests
- - React frontend
  - express dynamic pages
  - mongoose models
  - primus messaging for all purposes
+ - Mithril frontend out of the box

 ## Getting started